hdlopesrocha/environment-setup-kit/README.md

 * Have used and understand how the Environment Setup Kit is organised (each directory corresponds to a guide)
 * Have read the [contribution guide](./CONTRIBUTING.md)

-Thank you for considering helping the improvement of the Development Environment Setup Kit
+Thank you for considering helping the improvement of the Development Environment Setup Kit.

 ## Warranty
 The documentation and files are distributed for free in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.